Daniel-191/casino-bot-wiki/docs/economy/earning/vote.md

 - **Milestone bonuses** are paid on top of streak rewards at days 7, 30, 90, 180, and 365 (2×, 10×, 30×, 60×, 150× of base, respectively).
 - **Patreon vote multiplier** is separate from the DWM multiplier: T1 = 1.0×, T2 = 1.5×, T3 = 2×, T4 = 3×, T5 = 4×, T6 = 5×, T7 = 6.5×, T8 = 15×.
 - See [`/vote-milestones`](vote-milestones.md) for streak-tier permanent unlocks (property protection, extra slots).
+- **Quest progress** counts from any of the three sites.
+The daily quest needs one vote, so a second site adds nothing to it that day - but the weekly quest counts every vote, so voting on all three sites clears its 5 votes in under two days.
 - You can toggle a vote-ready DM reminder from the same panel.